 To earn a significant return on investment, your content should be unique and valuable.
 Not just any other content would be enough for you.
 Establishing long-lasting credibility among readers will necessitate coming up with engaging content.

 If your content is boring or isn’t fulfilling your readers’ needs, it won’t bring any success to your content marketing strategy.
-Therefore, to prevent a negative scenario, you must keep these following points in mind:
+Therefore, to prevent a negative scenario, you must keep the following points in mind:

 - Stick to the subject